John Alan Coey: Early life

-John Alan Coey was born in Columbus, Ohio, on 12 November 1950 to George and Phyllis Coey, both devout Irish Catholics.
-While growing up, John was a keen Boy Scout and attained the organisation's top rank, Eagle Scout.
+John Alan Coey was born in Columbus, Ohio, on November 12, 1950, to George and Phyllis Coey, both devout Lutherans.
+While growing up, John was a keen Boy Scout and attained the organization's top rank, Eagle Scout.
 He attended Ohio State University's campus in his home town, studying forestry, and during his studies enlisted in the United States Marine Corps' officer training program as a cadet in its Platoon Leaders Class.
 During this time he also taught Sunday school at St. Paul's Lutheran Church, Columbus, Ohio where he was a member.

-Like his parents, Coey was a fervent Christian, and held forthright views on communism, which he believed was an inherently evil system of government, geared towards the ultimate destruction of Christianity and the West; he later wrote of the "murder" of 65 million people by communists in China and the Soviet Union since the October Revolution of 1917, "and the souls of millions more ... indoctrinated with atheism".
+Like his parents, Coey was a fervent Christian, and held forthright views on communism, which he believed was an inherently evil system of government, geared towards the ultimate destruction of Christianity and the West; he later wrote of the murder of 65 million people by communists in China and the Soviet Union since the October Revolution of 1917, "and the souls of millions more ... indoctrinated with atheism".
 In Coey's opinion, only the retention of a society rooted in traditional Western culture and Christian faith would prevent this from happening elsewhere.